-Located in the Navajo Nation near Page, Arizona, Antelope Canyon is a sandstone slot canyon.
-Slot canyons are incredibly narrow canyons that are cut deep into softer types of rocks.
-They can be found throughout the southwest where hundreds of them abound.
-However, Antelope Canyon is by far the most famous slot canyon in the world for its beautiful colors, relatively easy access, and natural beauty.
+Antelope Canyon is by far the most famous slot canyon in the world, thanks to its beautiful colors, relatively easy access, and natural beauty.
 It is also a bit deceptive.
-You can stand near the top of some areas without even realizing the canyon is there.
+You can stand near the top of some areas without even realizing the canyon is there!

-Antelope Canyon was known by the Navajo as “the place where water runs through rocks.”
-Thus, it is not surprising to learn that it was formed by rainfall over the course of hundreds of years.
-The rain gradually cut away at the sandstone, forming a canyon that is 120 feet tall in places.
-Even today, rain can lead to water cascading rapidly through the canyon, continuing to carve it deeper.
+After learning those names, it's probably not surprising to learn that Antelope Canyon was formed by rainfall and flash floods over the course of millions of years.
+The rain gradually cut away at the sandstone.
+The result is a canyon that is 120 feet (37 meters) deep in some places.
+Even today, rainwater cascades rapidly through the canyon, continuing to slowly carve it.

 Why Is Antelope Canyon Famous?

-Antelope Canyon got its name from the herds of antelope that once grazed in this area many years ago.
-Occasionally, an antelope would venture too close and fall into the canyon, trapping it – hence the name.
-Antelope Canyon actually consists of two different canyons – Upper Antelope Canyon and lower Antelope Canyon.
-Tickets for Antelope Canyon can be purchased for either of the two canyons.
+Antelope Canyon got its name from the herds of antelope that once grazed in the area many years ago.
+Occasionally, an antelope would venture too close and fall into the canyon, trapping it.

 Which Canyon Should I Visit?